 Supervised clinical experience emphasizing pediatric, geriatric, trauma, and advanced skeletal, cardiovascular, genitourinary, gastrointestinal radiographic procedures; and an introduction to various imaging modalities; and the refinement of orthopedic, gastrointestinal, and genitourinary procedures.

 Prerequisites: All required courses from Terms I, II, and III.
-Pre or Corequisites: ENG 1013, RAD 2103, RAD 2113, RAD 2115
+Pre or Corequisites: ENG 1013, RAD 2103, RAD 2113, RAD 2115 appearance, and management of alterations in body systems will be presented.

 RAD 2113 Radiographic Pathology (2-0-3)